-We pursue Externally Sponsored Research (ESR) in two forms.
+We support Externally Sponsored Research (ESR) in two forms.

 The global ESR program is open to all investigators who are interested in conducting sponsored research and assuming the legal and regulatory responsibilities of the study.
-At Alexion, ESR proposals are clinical (interventional or observational) studies only, including active research in patients and research utilizing patient samples, patient records, or patient chart review.
+Alexion supports only clinical (interventional or observational) ESR studies, research utilizing patient samples, patient records, or patient chart review.
 Support for non-clinical studies can be requested through the separate Discovery Partnerships program.

 Research Areas of Interest